atimpone/aws-foundation-journey/README.md

 ---
 ***DRAFT CONTENT***

-Content in this repository is in a preliminary draft form and should not be used for formal build outs of AWS environments.
-It it currently undergoing rapid changes as it is reviewed and tested.
+Content in this repository is in a preliminary draft form and should not be used for formal build outs of AWS environments unless an AWS specialist is working with you.

+The documentation is currently undergoing rapid changes as it is reviewed and tested.

 If you'd like to contribute via feedback, bug fixes, and/or enhanced content, see [CONTRIBUTING.md](CONTRIBUTING.md)